-Alarm Alarm acProxyCor nnectivity

-OID DID 1.3.6.1.4.1.5 5003.9.10.1.21.2.0.102

-Description a connection to a specific proxy in a specific Proxy Set is down.
+Alarm acP acProxyConnectivity OID DID 1.3.6.1.4.1.5 5003.9.10.1.21.2.0.102 Description a connection to a specific proxy in a specific Proxy Set is down.
 The trap is en the proxy connections is up.

-Source Varbin nd Text System#0

-Alarm Text Proxy Set A Alarm <text></text>

-Event Type communica ationsAlarm

-Probable Cau Proxy is k issue (connection fai ssue (proxy is down).
-Codes device issue. l due to network/routing failure).

-Alarm Severit у

-Severity Conditi on <text></text> Corrective Action

-Indeterminate When connection server is lost. to the proxy Proxy Server <ip address>:<port> is now OUT OF SERVICE</port></ip 1.
-2. 3.
-4. Ping the proxy server.
-If there is no ping, contact your proxy provider.
+Source Varbin d Text System#0 Alarm Text Proxy Set A larm <text></text> Event Type communica ationsAlarm Probable Caus Proxy ork issue (connection fail due to network/routing failure). issue (proxy is down).
+Codes device issue.
+Alarm Severity y Severity Condition <text></text> Corrective Action Indeterminate hinate When connection to the proxy server is lost.
+Proxy Server <ip address>:<port> is now OUT OF SERVICE</port></ip 1.
+2. Ping the proxy server.
+If there is no ping, contac your proxy provider.
 The probable reason is the proxy is down.
-Ping between the proxy and AudioCodes device.
-If there is no ping, the problem could be a network/router issue.
-If you have more than one device connected to this same proxy, check if there are more AudioCodes devices with the same trap event. this is the case, this could confirm that this is no AudioCodes device issue.
-Contact AudioCodes support center

-(support@audiocodes.com) and send a syslog and network capture for this issue.
+Ping between the proxy and AudioCodes device If there is no ping, the problem could be a network/router issue.
+3. If you have more than one device connected to this same proxy, check if there are more AudioCodes devices with the same trap event.
+If this is the case, this could confirm that this is no AudioCodes device issue.
+4. Contact AudioCodes support center (support@audiocodes.com) and send a syslog and network capture for this issue.
+Cleared When connection to the proxy is available again Proxy Server <ip address>:<port> is now IN SERVICE</port></ip -

-7.7.13 TLS Certificate Expiry Trap
+7.7.12 TLS Certificate Expiry Trap

-Alarm acCertificateExpiryNotification OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.92 Description Sent before (in days) the expiration of the installed certificate credentials, which cannot be renewed automatically.
-Source Varbind Text tls# <num></num> Alarm Text Device's TLS certificate of sec urity context #%d will expire in %d days Event Type environmentalAlarm Probable Cause The certificate key expired (keyExpired) Alarm Severity Severity Condition <text></text> Corrective Action Indeterminate The certificate key is about to expire.
+Alarm acCertificateExpiryNotification OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.92 Description Sent before (in days) the expiratio be renewed automatically. n of the installed certificate credentials, which cannot Source Varbin d Text tls# <num></num> Alarm Text Device's TLS certificate of security / context #%d will expire in %d days Event Type environmentalAlarm Probable Caus se The certificate key expired (keyEx The certificate key expired (keyExpired) Alarm Severity y Severity Condition <text></text> Corrective Action Indeterminate The certificate key is about to expire.
 Either: The device certificate has expired %d days ago The device certificate will expire in %d days The device certificate will expire in less than 1 day %d - number of days %d - TLS Context to which certificate belongs Load a new certificate to the device before the expiration of the installed certificate (which cannot be renewed automatically).
-To replace certificates, refer to the User's Manual.
+To replace certificates, refer to the User's Manual .

-Table 7-126: acCertificateExpiryNotification Trap
+Table 7-114: acCertificateExpiryNotification Trap

-7.7.14 Cold Start Trap
+7.7.13 Cold Start Trap

-Table 7-127: coldStart
+Table 7-115: coldStart

 Trap Name ColdStart

 OID 1.3.6.1.6.3.1.1.5.1

-MIB SNMPv2-MIB
+МІВ SNMPv2-MIB

 Description Sent if the device reinitializes, following (for example) a power failure, crash, or CLI reload command.
 Categorized by the RFC as a "generic trap".

 Note This is a trap from the standard SNMP MIB.

-7.7.15 Authentication Failure Trap
+7.7.14 Authentication Failure Trap

-Table 7-128: authenticationFailure
+Table 7-116: authenticationFailure

 Trap Name authenticationFailure

 OID 1.3.6.1.6.3.1.1.5.5

-МІВ SNMPv2-MIB
+MIB SNMPv2-MIB

 Description Sent if a device is sampled with an incorrect community name, access permission or incorrectly authenticated protocol message.
 Categorized by the RFC as an "enterprise-specific trap".

-7.7.16 Board Initialization Completed Trap
+7.7.15 Board Initialization Completed Trap

-Table 7-129: acBoardEvBoardStarted
+Table 7-117: acBoardEvBoardStarted